California School Counselor Certification

 Step 5: Organize Your Application Materials

-• Official transcripts from all colleges and universities that you attended
+• Official transcripts from all colleges and universities attended

-• Professional Fitness Explanation Form, located here
+• Professional Fitness Explanation Form (if applicable)

-• Field experience verification letter, as applicable
+• Field experience verification letter

-• Eligibility verification for the equivalent credential authorization, as applicable
+• Eligibility verification for equivalent credential authorization

 • Full payment for all required fees